 9. You will love it until the very moment you realise, in self proclamation that you no longer do.

 Not because you hate it, but because you’ve done your time and realised that what used to drive you into work every day doesn’t apply anymore.
 The industry is forever changing and with that so will your interests, friends, goals and idea of fulfilment and happiness.
-You will be happy to have had experienced it, but oh so glad to be rid of it.
+You will be happy to have had experienced it, but oh so glad to be on a new journey.

 10. You will read all kinds of articles about working in fashion relate to every single one of them.